reasonml/reason/README.md

 ```

 **Note**: during the last `opam pin` step, make sure your local repo is clean.
 In particular, remove artifacts and `node_modules`.
 Otherwise the pinning might go stale or stall due to the big `node_modules`.

+### Build

+`make build`. **If this fails on your machine but master passes**, it means your setup wasn't right.
+Could you check if you followed the above installation steps?
+In particular, make sure you did `eval $(opam config env)` and sourced your shell environment (if you don't know how, just open a new shell tab and it'll be sourced usually).

+### Test

+`make test` (make sure to follow the repo pinning instructions above!)

 ## License